DeepBlueAI/AutoSmart/README.md

 - **cat**: categorical feature, an integer
 - **num**: numerical Feature, a real value.
-- **multi**-cat: multi-value categorical Feature: a set of integers, split by the comma.
+- **multi-cat**: multi-value categorical Feature: a set of integers, split by the comma.
 The size of the set is not fixed and can be different for each instance.
 For example, topics of an article, words in a title, items bought by a user and so on.
 - **time**: time feature, an integer that indicates the timestamp.